menu icon

 Notes

 • Storage: This stew should last up to 3 to 4 days if stored properly in a covered container.
+You can freeze it for up to 3 months.

 • Stew Meat: Sirloin is best for this quick-cooking stew recipe because it will be tender with a short amount of cooking time.
 Overcook it and it will become tough.
+It's best to slice it thinly against the grain for this recipe.

 • Slow Cooker Option: If you are wanting to cook the stew in a slow cooker, there are plenty of tougher cut beef options for your kimchi stew that need a longer time to cook, including brisket, short rib, oxtail, and chuck.
-Cook on high heat for 4 hours or until the meat is tender.
+Cook on high heat for 4 to 6 hours or until the meat is tender.

 Nutrition